zazaparkadze/zazaparkadze/README.md

-- 👋 Hi, I’m @zazaparkadze
+- 👋 Hi, I’m @zazaparkadze, my name is Zaza Parkadze
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...javascript developer position.
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently playing with code, writing solutions for the tasks I upload here
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...zaza@parkadze@gmail.com +972584080569

 <!---